-Effectiveness - Digging is ineffective; smothering works locally but only in the short term
+Effectiveness - Digging is only somewhat effective on existing plants and doesn't prevent reinfestation; smothering works locally but only in the short term

 - Digging is problematic it's difficult to dig up the entire root-tuber system, and digging disturbs the soil - Smothering with thick cardboard can eliminate existing plants if no gaps are left, but new plants will emerge from seeds and bulbils that travel with stormwater - Weed-whack the leaves completely to the ground for several years in a row?
 Be careful not to spread the bulbils if you do this.